These are the best places to travel this summer

 The South Loop offers a wide range of things to do.
 The Field Museum, Shedd Aquarium and Adler Planetarium cluster at the lakefront Museum Campus.
 Peaceful 12th Street Beach and hilly Northerly Island offer nearby refuges to ditch the crowds.
 Historic house museums and a famed blues venue beckon nearby.

-This neighborhood doesn't have many hotel options besides what's around the enormous convention center.
+Where to stay: This neighborhood doesn't have many hotel options besides what's around the enormous convention center.
+The Virgin Hotel, slightly north of the South Loop, is a solid choice.

 Best neighborhoods for nightlife

-Lakeview is the overarching name of this good-time neighborhood, known for its nonstop lineup of bars, theaters, rock halls and global eateries.
-Wrigleyville is the pocket that surrounds star attraction Wrigley Field, where big changes are afoot.
+Lakeview is the overarching name of this good-time neighborhood, known for its bars, theaters, rock halls and global eateries.
+Wrigleyville is the pocket that surrounds star attraction Wrigley Field, where there have been big changes.

 For years, sticky-floored boozers were the stock in trade.
-Now cocktail bars, fancy donut shops and trendy restaurants have joined the game – foodies and families are thrilled.
+Now that cocktail bars, fancy doughnut shops and trendy restaurants have joined the game, foodies and families are thrilled.
 Those who perceive a loss of local color are not.

 Nightlife is the specialty of Lakeview and Wrigleyville, and there are heaps of options: traditional sports bars and new cocktail bars around Wrigley Field, dance clubs and gay bars in Boystown, and cozy wine bars, English pubs and jazz-wafting taverns scattered elsewhere throughout the neighborhood.

-Some great new boutique hotels have popped up recently, especially near Wrigley Field.
+Where to stay: Some great boutique hotels have popped up, especially near Wrigley Field.
 They join several existing boutique properties and B&Bs, most of which are surrounded by rollicking bars, restaurants and music venues.
 The main areas can be congested and rowdy at night.
 Room prices typically rise when the Cubs are playing.
+For a community feeling, stay at the Wrigley Hostel.
+If you are looking for something a little quieter, try the Majestic Hotel, a manorlike property amid a tree-lined row of residential housing near the lake.

 Best neighborhood for trendy Chicago